The Federal Housing Authority (FHA) was created by Congress in 1934 to help stem a rising tide of foreclosures and make homeownership more affordable.

 What About Borrowers Who Do Not Meet FHA Requirements?

 FHA’s standard underwriting criteria considers many income and debt-related factors.
 If a borrower’s situation deviates somewhat from the established criteria, manual underwriting can be used.
-Lenders will carefully review the applications from such non-standard borrowers before determining whether to approve or deny a loan.
+Lenders will carefully review the mortgage applications from such non-standard borrowers before determining whether to approve or deny a loan.

 FHA Loans at A and N Mortgage